-A seizure can be quite serious and can be a scary experience for not just the person experiencing it but for the people around.
+A seizure can be quite serious and can be a scary experience for not just the person experiencing it but for the people around them.
 While seizures are caused due to many reasons, one of the prime reasons for a seizure to occur is when people have epilepsy.
-Amongst the different types of seizures, diabetic seizures can sometimes turn into an emergency quite quickly.
-Proven to be fatal in nature, a diabetic seizure is a serious medical condition which is caused due to extremely low levels of blood sugar.
+Among the different types of seizures, diabetic seizures can sometimes turn into an emergency quite quickly.
+Proven to be fatal in nature, a diabetic seizure is a serious medical condition that is caused due to extremely low levels of blood sugar.

 Epilepsy is a seizure disorder that occurs due to an electrical storm in the brain.
-Mostly, people who have recurrent or repetitive seizures can experience loss of consciousness, abnormal behaviour, disruption of senses, or all of the above.
+Mostly, people who have recurrent or repetitive seizures can experience loss of consciousness, abnormal behavior, disruption of the senses, or at times all of the above.
 Though most causes of epilepsy are not known, studies have indicated that they can occur or trigger due to loud noises, rigorous physical stimulation, or even small as flickering light, loud noises, or physical stimulation.

-There is no relationship between epilepsy and diabetes, or the research is still not able to prove.
+There is no relationship between epilepsy and diabetes, and research is still not able to prove it.
 Therefore, anybody that has a seizure must test to find the exact cause.

 There are multiple causes for a diabetic seizure to occur.
-It can happen due to too much insulin being injected, or because not having regular meals, or even not eating right after an insulin shot.
-Sometimes, drinking too much alcohol too can cause a drop in the blood sugar, thus leading to seizure.
-Here are the common things that can cause a drop in the blood sugar levels and lead to a seizure:
+It can happen due to too much insulin being injected, or because of not having regular meals, or even not eating right after an insulin shot.
+Sometimes, drinking too much alcohol, too, can cause a drop in blood sugar, thus leading to seizures.
+Here are the common things that can cause a drop in blood sugar levels and lead to a seizure: